bondibox/TRUC/README.txt

 We started the TRUC/TRX exchange, ID: 129, with 500 Million tokens and 1000 TRX, which set the initial price per token at 0.000002 TRX.
 Since then, an additional 4000 TRX liquidity has been added while the supply of tokens on the exchange was kept constant at 500 million, bringing the price per token up to 0.000010 TRX.

-Every day new capital comes into the TRUC trading exchange when people buy our tokens and when we claim the allowance that Community Node SR Candidate receives from votes to be a Tron Super Representative.
+Every day new capital comes into the TRUC trading exchange when people buy our tokens and when we claim the allowance that Community Node SR Candidate receives.
 This new capital, if allowed to flow into the exchange unchecked, could result in unhealthy token price growth.

+Basically, when someone buys TRC tokens with TRX, half of that TRX goes toward increasing the price of the token and half of that TRX goes toward freezing votes for Community Node.

-Just as we curb the growth of the price during capital inflow, we will buffer the drop in price when people divest.
-Our account keeps a reserve of capital equal to that held on the exchange which is used to support the price of the TRUC token.
-This TRX is frozen to cast votes for ourselves, while most of it has been frozen for longer than 3 days and is available at any time.
+Our account keeps a reserve of capital equal to that held in the exchange, which is used to support the price of the TRUC token.
+In the same way as we curb the growth of the price during capital inflow, we buffer the drop in price when people divest.
+While it's waiting to be used, this TRX is frozen to cast votes for ourselves.
+Most of it has been frozen for longer than 3 days and is available for withdrawal with no waiting.

-Finally, we inject capital and supply into the exchange at the same time.
+We complete our strategy by injecting capital and supply into the exchange at the same time.
 This dual-sided transaction is neither a buy nor a sell and does not affect the price of TRUC tokens.
 What it does is it "makes the pie higher."
 Consistently increasing the capitalization of our trading exchange will slow the rate that the price changes when people buy & sell.
 Until the entire 10 billion TRUC token supply is fully capitalized, every trade will unduly affect the price.

 Over the long term, our monetary intervention will ease as we gradually dilute the supply of tokens on the exchange until all 10 Billion TRUC tokens are in circulation.